Rumpelsti1tskin/cub3Dproject/README.md

 ## 🌟 Additional information

-- You need additional minilibix library to launch the project
+- Only main part of the Subject is implemented
 - Textures are located in "textures" folder.
 You may use your own textures (width : 64, height : 64, format : .xpm)
 - You may change the map and colors by changing cub.cub file
 - Have fun!